a-zmuth/a-zmuth/README.md

 **Hey, I'm Azmoth**

-**I'm a software engineer interested in low-level architecture, logic, math, neuroscience, physics, writing and tech.**
+**I build stuff sometimes, interested in low-level architecture, logic, math, neuroscience, physics, writing and tech.**

 🔭 I’m currently working on a time machine [Don't worry, this will make sense as time unfolds - hehe].